 After studying PPE at Oxford University, she began a career in marketing and worked at some of the UK’s most prominent media platforms and art institutions including the BBC, The Guardian, and Frieze.
 More recently, she launched A Vibe Called Tech to encourage a culturally diverse lens in design, technology, arts, and culture by spearheading partnerships, events, research, and workshops across London and through her journalism and consultancy work.

-Charlene’s debut book, Now You See Me: 100 Years of Black Creatives, was published by Prestel in the UK in 2023 and in the US in 2024.
+Charlene’s debut book, Now You See Me: 100 Years of Black Design, was published in October 2023.

 LEWIS DALTON GILBERT is the creative director at A Vibe Called Tech, focusing on the creative strategy, execution, and art direction within the company.